m-ripper/vuex-multi-history/README.md

 (mutation: MutationPayload): string[];
 ```

-The aim of this function is to determine, based on the `mutation`, to which histories the entry will be added.
+The aim of this function is to determine, based on the `mutation`, to which histories the snapshot will be added.
 The returned strings should be those or a subset of those, that are in the options in `histories.keys`.

 > **INFO**: